thinkful-ei-iguana/Mason-Anthony-DSA-Petful/Petful-instructions.md

 * The server's README should explain how other developers would consume (or use) your API, and provide example requests and responses.
 * _Both_ READMEs should also explain the tech stacks used in the repo, for the benefit of developers who might want to work on your project.

-## Submit your app

-Create a gist containing the live links to both parts of your project _and_ their respective GitHub repositories. **Submit a link to that gist using the form at the bottom of this assignment**.

 ### Look beyond deployment